Bgeninatti/pythonium/docs/source/tutorial/02_understanding_the_unknown.rst

 In the next chapters, we will explore a bit more about the ``context``, different ship types, and their attributes.

+.. _exit the debugger:

-How to exit from the `ipdb` debuger
+How to exit from the `ipdb` debugger
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pythonium has a special command for exit the ``ipdb``.
 You will notice that the usual ``exit`` command